luzny274/PhaseVortexGen_iSCAT/README.md

 # PhaseVortexGen_iSCAT

 ## Description
-Acousto-Optic deflectors deflect part of the laser beam using vibrating piezo crystals under voltage.
-Where the voltage frequency determines the deflected angle and amplitude determines the intensity of the deflected part.
+Acousto-Optic deflectors deflect part of the laser beam using vibrating piezo crystals, under voltage.
+The voltage frequency and amplitude determine the deflected angle and intensity of the deflected part, respectively.

-By periodically deflecting green laser onto a ruby plate, in such a way that the laser scans through a square while changing amplitude according to the corresponding pixel of some image, we create a heat signature on the plate.
+By periodically deflecting green laser onto a ruby plate, in such a way that the laser scans through a square while changing amplitude according to the corresponding pixel of some image, we create a heat signature on the plate, thus changing refraction indices at different positions.

+Light will change its phase at different positions while passing through such plate.

 ![experiment](chess.png)